 Luckily, Seth and his family recovered and are doing well, but it was a scary time for them and all who love them.
 I’ll say that it was worry for them that made me procrastinate on coming up with an actual drink to put in the dumpster, but we all know that I just naturally use all the time allotted for a project.
 I had a lot of thoughts and had, honestly, planned on doing someone else’s cocktail.
 I finally settled into yet another riff on The Last Word, which seems apropos for our final drink of the year.
 As I looked at options, I had an idea for a tiki variation, swapping out the gin for a dark rum and the luxardo for triple sec, then throwing in a couple of splashes of this and that to make it my own.
 After a little experimentation and some tweaks, the Dumpster Fire was born.

 Grab your tins and pop in 1 ounce each of dark rum, I chose Smith + Cross; that wonderfully herbal Green Chartreuse, some Triple Sec and Fresh Squeezed lime juice.
 Add 1/2 an ounce of Orgeat, 1/4 ounce of Banane du Bresil and 3-4 drops of Bittermen’s Elmekalule Bitters.
-Drop in some artisanal ice cubes and give it a good shake to the beat of the obvious choice, “Auld Lang Syne“, but use Die Toten Hosen’s version, because fuck this year and we are not going to go gentle into that good night.
+Drop in some artisanal ice cubes and give it a good shake to the beat of the obvious choice, “Auld Lang Syne“, but use Die Toten Hosen’s version, because fuck this year, we are not going to go gentle into that good night.
 Strain into your dumpster and grate a little fresh nutmeg on top of the ice.
 Garnish with whatever you want to throw in there: lemon peels, canceled plans, loved ones lost, some mint leaves, the fear of not knowing if you were going to have a job the next week or be able to pay your employees, depending which side of that coin you are on.
 Toss in all of the division and political rhetoric we have had to put up with as well, maybe a hunk of nutmeg, pile it up with the frustration of dealing with the whines of people who value their personal convenience more than the safety of their fellow humans.
 Take all of the clusterfuckety bullshit that this year has piled at our feet and just toss it in the bin with a reusable straw.
 Light a sage smudge and lay it behind the dumpster to help cleanse the air.
 To cap things off throw one of those juiced lime halves in there with a crouton, soaked in lemon extract and Wray & Nephew Overproof Rum then set it on fire.
 Hell, as the flames rise high into the night, grab the atomizer of angostura bitters and give it a couple of flaming shots across the bow.
 Just burn that fucker down…as one does.

-Obviously, take some precautions and don’t set yourself or your home on fire with this drink, that would be a little too 2020 way to end the year.
+Obviously, take some precautions and don’t set yourself or your home on fire with this drink, that would be a little “too 2020” way to end the year.
 It is lovely though, a really surprisingly nice flavor.
 All these ingredients play really well with each other.
 I can hear some of your unspoken concerns right now, “what about all that bad stuff you threw in there for garnish?
 Do you really want that stuff in your body?”
 Yes.
 Yes, I do and you do too.
 Here’s why.
-We are going to drink this one down, enjoying its wonderfully balanced and nuanced flavor.
+We are going to drink this one down, enjoying the wonderfully balanced and nuanced flavor.
 Take a little time to reflect, to internalize all of those bad feelings, to think about every time some petty person or thing got in the way of having a good time or a good society.
 Those things are a part of you now.
 It is a lot to deal with, I know.
 So stand up, take that short walk, have a private moment and just piss them all away.
 That’s it, send them right down the drain, flush it and walk off like MacGyver leaving an explosion, after washing your hands for at least 20 seconds, of course.
 Cathartic, isn’t it?